Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 When life feels scattered, dropping your awareness into your feet is one of the fastest ways to return to your body.

 Feet are not passive.
+Feet are dynamic.

 Awake feet create awake legs.